hdShang/arxiv-daily/docs/cs-CV/2025-05-19/papers/250513436v1-kintwin-imitation-learning-with-torque-and-muscle-driven-biomechanic.md

 ---
 layout: default
-title: KinTwin: Imitation Learning with Torque and Muscle Driven Biomechanical Models Enables Precise Replication of Able-Bodied and Impaired Movement from Markerless Motion Capture
+title: "KinTwin: Imitation Learning with Torque and Muscle Driven Biomechanical Models Enables Precise Replication of Able-Bodied and Impaired Movement from Markerless Motion Capture"
 ---

 # KinTwin: Imitation Learning with Torque and Muscle Driven Biomechanical Models Enables Precise Replication of Able-Bodied and Impaired Movement from Markerless Motion Capture